dvukadinovic/globin/readme.md

 ## RH changes

-1. Fixed problem with SOLVE_NE in ITERATION mode (check mail to Sowmya where it is explained what is changed)
+1. Fixed problem with SOLVE_NE in ITERATION mode (check mail to Sowmya where it is explained what is changed).
-2. Hydrostatic() is done even if H atom is not in ACTIVE state (iterate.c)
+2. Hydrostatic() is done even if H atom is not in ACTIVE state (iterate.c) --> nope, changes have been reverted.

 ## Requierments